-62. With reference to paragraph 71 and Appendices E and F of the General Panel Guidelines, the Panel will provide feedback to the UGC after the assessment process.
+61. With reference to paragraph 73 and Appendices E and F of the General Panel Guidelines, the Panel will provide feedback to the University Grants Committee (UGC) after the assessment process.
 Non-local panel members will be involved in offering comments for an impressionistic international comparison.
-The Convenor on behalf of the whole panel will submit the panel feedback report to the UGC by 10 November 2020.
+The Convenor on behalf of the whole panel will submit the panel feedback report to the UGC by November 2026.
+Sector-wide comments in the panel feedback report will be released for public information after announcement of the RAE results.
+Comments on individual universities will be provided to the respective universities under confidential cover in accordance with paragraph 11.3 of the Guidance Notes.